Possession Of A Weapon – Previous Offender

 - Are on probation or are subject to a specific court order restricting possession

 - Other miscellaneous provisions

-If you or a loved one has been contacted by the police regarding possession of a weapon by a previous offender, exercise your right to remain silent and contact O'Malley and Sawyer, LLC, immediately.
+If you or a loved one has been contacted by the police regarding possession of a weapon by a previous offender, exercise your right to remain silent and contact Sawyer Legal Group, LLC, immediately.
 Well fight for your freedom; contact us at 303-731-0719.
 We’ve been proving for our clients’ innocence for years in Adams, Arapahoe, Denver, Douglas, Jefferson and other Colorado counties.

 For more information concerning firearms, look at our firearm rights page.

 *There are many interpretations of the term “conviction,” and your specific situation deserves an in-depth study, which may impact whether you are prohibited from possessing a firearm in Colorado.
 For example, a deferred judgment and sentence may be viewed by some Colorado or federal jurisdictions as a conviction, and in others, not a conviction.
 Know and protect your Colorado gun rights by contacting us today.